Staples, Minnesota: Transportation

 The Amtrak station sees more than 5,000 riders a year get on or off the daily Empire Builder service.
 The west bound train from Chicago and St Paul arrives an hour or two after midnight, heading toward Fargo and Seattle/Portland.
 East bound Empire Builders from Fargo arrive about 4 a.m. heading toward a daylight arrival in St Paul and an afternoon arrival in Chicago.

-There is also a municipal airport.
+The city of Staples has the junction of the BNSF Railway between their Staples Subdivision and the Brainerd Subdivision.

 Media

 The official weekly newspaper of Staples is the Staples World, with a circulation of 2,400.

-Government

-Staples' current City Council members are Ron Murray (Mayor), Roy Miles (Mayor Pro-Tem), Mary Theurer, Mary Jo Goff, Doug Case, John Jewison and Blake Gerard.

-The City Administrator is Jerel Nelsen.
-Other department heads include Tara Greer, Clerk; Melissa Wyman, Economic Development; Melissa Birkholtz, Police Chief; Cole Yungbauer, Fire Chief; Scott Grabe, Public Works; Lacey Aguirre, Parks & Recreation.